Mount Vernon Hospital

-Mount Vernon Hospital is located in Northwood, an area of north-west Greater London.
-It is one of two hospitals run by The Hillingdon Hospitals NHS Foundation Trust.
+Mount Vernon Hospital is a hospital located in Northwood in the London Borough of Hillingdon.
+It is one of two hospitals run by The Hillingdon Hospitals NHS Foundation Trust, the other being Hillingdon Hospital.

 History

 The hospital was founded as The North London Hospital for Consumption and Diseases of the Chest in a mansion in Hampstead High Street in 1860.
 A central London out-patients department opened in the Tottenham Court Road in 1861.
 In October 1880 Prince Arthur, Duke of Connaught and Strathearn laid the foundation stone for a purpose-built hospital at Mount Vernon in Hampstead.
 The hospital, which was built in the French Renaissance style, was completed in 1881.
 The adjacent Mount Vernon House served as the residence of the Hospital Seceretary and from 1903 as the hospital's Nurses' Home.
 Meanwhile the Central London out-patients department moved from Tottenham Court Road to Fitzroy Square in 1891.